Grady College is proud to be home to several centers, institute and affiliates specializing in areas of academics and research.

 The New Media Institute is an interdisciplinary teaching and research unit exploring the critical, creative, and commercial components of digital media technology.
 The NMI offers the New Media Interdisciplinary Certificate, a credential certifying the student’s understanding of and proficiency in new media.
 Students earn the certificate while completing degrees in their chosen fields of study.
 Earning the certificate guarantees that a graduate is expert in the application of technology within a given profession.

 The Peabody Media Center creates public programming that spotlights the yearly award winners and finalists, as well as critical scholarly engagement that addresses today’s changing media industry landscape.
 Resources unique to the center include the Peabody Archive, the third largest collection of audiovisual materials in the United States, and the Peabody Academy, which focuses on inspiring storytellers of the future.
-Peabody Fellows are a distinguished group of television and media studies scholars from across the country who provide fresh perspectives and commentary on how and why stories matter and their impact on media, culture and society.
+Peabody Fellows are a distinguished group of television and media studies scholars from across the country.